skenai/WILL/wiki/Member-Registration.md

-# DAO Member Registration and Tracking
+# SKENAI DAO Member Registration and Tracking

 ## Overview

-The WILL DAO uses a multi-faceted approach to member registration and engagement tracking, allowing members to choose their preferred authentication methods while maintaining privacy options.
+The SKENAI DAO uses a multi-faceted approach to member registration and engagement tracking, allowing members to choose their preferred authentication methods while maintaining privacy options.

 ## Registration Methods